-- The way belt sanders made and how they perform makes them the premier choice for removing undesirable residue on any surface.
-A belt sander can easily take out paint or varnish while maintaining the underlying finish of the material, when configured to the right settings and in a steady but firm hand.
+- The way belt sanders are made and how they perform makes them the premier choice for removing undesirable residue on any surface.
+A belt sander can easily take out paint or varnish while maintaining the underlying finish of the material when configured to the right settings and in a steady but firm hand.

 - Belt sanders are built to operate at higher speeds so that they can do sanding jobs quicker than other types of sanders.
 Workers prefer to use belt sanders to do an initial major sanding run before any fine details are addressed.
-Belt sander is one of the most useful tools.
-You can use it in many types of sanding job such as sanding deck, furniture, hardwood floor, floorboards, or DIY jobs.
+A belt sander is one of the most useful tools.
+You can use it in many types of sanding jobs such as sanding deck, furniture, hardwood floor, floorboards, or DIY jobs.
 You can also use it for a small shop or home use, fine homebuilding.

 Benefits Of Belt Disc Sanders

-Choosing a belt disc sander not only saves you money, but also time and energy.
+Choosing a belt disc sander not only saves you money but also time and energy.
 This is because you don’t have to come running to a home depot looking for a disc sander upon realizing that the belt sander that you bought for your last project does not support your need for the next project.
 Having a 2-in-1 sander takes away that worry.

 - Stationary – Most belt disc sanders are designed stationary—the reason why it weighs a good number of pounds.
-With this, it gives the woodworker a smooth and consistent work for not giving him or her a hard time putting in the right place.
+With this, it gives the woodworker smooth and consistent work for not giving him or her a hard time putting in the right place.

 - Heavy-duty – Belt disc sanders are also intended to be used for any type of woodwork.
 They are meant to last long and will still work after countless projects have been done with it.